 The Davies Marine Population Genomics Lab

 We are a research lab in the Department of Biology at Boston University that started in September of 2017.
-Since then, the lab has grown to include exceptional PhD students (Nicola Kriefall, Hannah Aichelman, Dan Wuitchik, James Fifer, Maria Valadez Ingersoll, JK Da’Anoy, and Lili Vizer) and postdocs (Dr. Colleen Bove, Dr. Carsten Grupstra), and technicians (Alexa Huzar, Annabel Hughes, Kian Thompson).
-Our lab has also been fortunate to have a great number of undergraduate researchers on our team (see Current Members to meet them!) as well as past postdocs, students, and technicians.
+Since then, the lab has grown to include exceptional PhD students (Nicola Kriefall, Hannah Aichelman, Dan Wuitchik, James Fifer, Maria Valadez Ingersoll, JK Da’Anoy, and Lili Vizer), postdocs (Dr. Colleen Bove, Dr. Carsten Grupstra), and technicians (Alexa Huzar, Annabel Hughes, Kian Thompson).
+Our lab has also been fortunate to have a team of amazing undergraduate researchers (see Current Members to meet them!).

 Click through the website to learn more about us and our current projects.